-Sentencing has concluded for 6 former Rankin County law enforcement officers who pled guilty to torturing and beating two Black men in 2023 -- and then trying to cover it up.
-All face at least a decade behind bars, formally ending federal proceedings in a case of police brutality and corruption that some have labeled as the most serious where a victim wasn't killed.
+Sentencing has concluded for six former Rankin County law enforcement officers who pled guilty to torturing and beating two Black men in 2023 -- and then trying to cover it up.
+All face at least a decade behind bars, formally ending federal proceedings in a case of police brutality and corruption that some have labeled as the most serious in which the victims weren't killed.

 The attack happened during a no-warrant home raid in January of last year, when officers descended on a home east of Braxton, in rural Rankin County, to respond to a neighbor’s complaint that two Black men were staying in a neighboring home with a White woman.